Participation in the QMS

 • Graduate survey

-As part of the cooperation project Graduate Studies (KOAB):
+As part of the Joint Project on Graduate Studies (KOAB):

-• Focus: Retrospective evaluation of study conditions and skills acquisition, transition to further studies or career
+• Focus: retrospective evaluation of study conditions and skills acquisition, transition to advanced studies or career

-• Frequency: Once a year, October to mid-February
+• Frequency: once a year between October and mid-February

-• Target group: all students in their third/fourth semester + random sample from other semesters
+• Target group: all students in their 3rd/4th semester + random sample from other semesters

-• Focus: broad range of topics from the social and economic situation to health impairments among students, challenges and conditions during the course of study, career prospects, and social values
+• Focus: broad range of topics from one's social and economic situation to health impairments, challenges and conditions during one's course of study, career prospects and social values

 • Frequency: every four years in the summer semester

-• nationwide survey conducted by the German Center for Higher Education Research and Science Studies (DZHW)
+• nationwide survey conducted by the German Centre for Higher Education Research and Science Studies (DZHW)

 Opportunities for participation as part of the further development of the QMS